andrewt110216/algorithms/README.md

-# Algorithms & Data Structures
+# Leetcode - Algorithms & Data Structures

 ![GitHub Workflow Results - Tests & Linting](https://github.com/andrewt110216/algorithms-and-data-structures/actions/workflows/run_tests_linting.yml/badge.svg) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) ![LC Problems](https://img.shields.io/badge/LC%20Problems-34-orange) ![Data Structures](https://img.shields.io/badge/Data%20Structures-3-blue)

 <!-- # OF LC PROBLEMS IS HARD CODED IN THE BADGE.
 UPDATE AS NEEDED -->

-<em>A collection of files created while learning algorithms & data structures and solving Leetcode problems</em>
+<em>Python solutions to Leetcode problems</em>

 All Leetcode problems include tests that can be run from within the solution file (using the PrintTests class from [class_print_tests.py](https://github.com/andrewt110216/algorithms-and-data-structures/blob/main/leetcode/class_print_tests.py)) and automated tests using Pytest that are checked on each push to the repo.
 The files are also formatted using black with automated linting using flake8.